someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 What intrigued me, then, was the last sentence: "*Apologies from me **and tekdek.**"*
 I naively assumed there was a slight chance TekDek had come to his senses and was finally acknowledging it.
 If that were the case, it'd make future unjustified mutes unlikely, meaning that there'd be no reason to avoid bustabit anymore.
 So, I decided to ask.

-Ladies and gentlemen, what transpired can only be described as the most outstanding display of delusion, irony, obliviousness, doubling down, and a complete lack of self-awareness I've ever witnessed on bustabit.
+Ladies and gentlemen, what transpired can only be described as the most impressive exhibition of delusion, irony, obliviousness, doubling down, and a complete lack of self-awareness I've ever witnessed on bustabit.

 For your convenience, I've omitted most of the irrelevant chatter, making the screenshots much shorter than they otherwise would have been, so that you'll be more inclined to read through and not skip.
-I believe the conversation (if it can even be called that) was entertaining enough to merit a thorough read.
-Nonetheless, I've highlighted most of the important parts with some commentary.
+I believe the conversation (if it can even be called that) was entertaining enough to merit a thorough read, but I've still highlighted most of the important parts with some commentary.

 <details>
   <summary><em>Screenshot #2.2</em></summary>